Snuggle cats

 It was great to see the show and to spend some time with Donny.

-Sheila and I stayed at the historic MIssion Inn in downtown Riverside.
+Sheila and I stayed at the historic Mission Inn in downtown Riverside.

 Rocket launch